 'When a flood hits an area, the local B&Bs and hotels will get booked up very quickly,' Colin says.

 If you have pets, find out if there are kennels nearby that will stay on dry ground.
 You'll also need to consider your elderly or less able relatives.
-Check out our infographic below on how to prepare for and protect yourself against floods.

 'For people who have been affected by floods, it's often personal possessions that they are most upset to lose,' says Colin.
-'Don't forget to take any school books or photo albums from beneath coffee tables or lower shelves.
+So, don't forget to take any school books or photo albums from beneath coffee tables or lower shelves.
 It's also worth making digital copies of everything well in advance so that it's backed up.

 'Blocked up drains were a common complaint during the recent floods,' he adds.
 You can install non-return valves on your pipes if you're concerned about blocked and overflowing drains.

 It's also worth making sure you have the receipts and manuals for appliances stored somewhere safe – you may need these when you make your insurance claim.